aliciapetrany/GATEKeeper/README.md

-### GATEKeeper
+# THIS PART OF THE README IS FOR THE GIRLIES AND WILL BE DELETED LATER <3

-This is a temporary repository for us to work on GATEKeeper
+This is a temporary repository for us to work on GATEKeeper.
+The final respository will be on Yong's github.

-## NOTES
-The core functionality of the pipeline is finished, but it still needs some minor work.
-TODOs are noted at the top of the GATEKeeperUtils file

-## Usage
+### Usage
 This pipeline can be used from both the command line and within a python script.
 For both cases, you need to download it, cd into the GATEKeeper_complete directory, and run "make"

-## Command line usage
+### Command line usage
 It's kinda janky, so for it to work, you MUST be in the Gatekeeper_complete directory.
 Thats something we probably need to fix.
 For an extended list of params, you can check run_GATEKeeper.py, I'm too lazy to type them all out so heres the short version of the usage: